Kimbell Art Museum: Management

 The Kimbell Art Museum derives around 65% of its $12 million budget from its unrestricted endowment of more than $400 million.
-The endowment fell from $466 million to $398 million during the first years of the 2007–2012 global financial crisis.
+The endowment fell from $466 million to $398 million during the 2008 financial crisis.
 The museum has no special funds for acquisitions.
 Museum membership is at 15,000.
 In 2019, the museum appointed Guillaume Kientz as the curator of European art; he had previously worked in the Louvre.